Hygiene for food businesses

 - staff receive adequate instruction and/or training in food hygiene, and are supervised

-- you keep written records of how you manage food safety hazards
+Depending on the nature of your business, you may also need to keep written records of how you manage food safety hazards.

-You should be aware that food businesses are required to put in place food safety management procedures based on the principles of HACCP (hazard analysis critical control point).
-In practice, this means that you must have documented procedures in place to manage food safety hazards in your business.
-Guides such as the Safe Catering Pack, safer food better business and industry guides will assist you in meeting this legal requirement.
+You must put food safety management procedures in place based on the principles of HACCP (hazard analysis critical control point).
+In practice, this means that you must have documented procedures to manage food safety hazards in your business.